jerome-trc/biomorph/ATTRIB.md

 Biomorph uses a heavily-modified version of the [Easy Dual Wield library](https://github.com/jekyllgrim/Easy-Dual-Wield) (MIT license) by [Jekyll Grim Payne](https://github.com/jekyllgrim).

+The GLDEFS for `BIO_ArmorBonus` were devised by Realm667 user Infirnex.

 ## Graphics

+Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

 Any graphical asset which is not mentioned here is custom-made by RatCircus.